 - Infrastructure improvements, including modernized air traffic management systems

-global market-based measure, to fill the remaining emissions gap
+- A single global market-based measure, to fill the remaining emissions gap

 A global market-based measure for aviation